dotnet/docs/docs/csharp/language-reference/xmldoc/recommended-tags.md

 ---
 # Recommend XML tags for C# documentation comments

 C# documentation comments use XML elements to define the structure of the output documentation.
 One consequence of this decision is that you can add any valid XML in your documentation comments.
 The C# compiler copies these elements into the output XML file.
 While you can use any valid XML in your comments (including any valid HTML element), Documenting code is recommended for many reasons.
-What follows are some best practices, general use case scenarios, and things that you should know when using XML documentation tags in your C# code.
+What follows are some recommendations, general use case scenarios, and things that you should know when using XML documentation tags in your C# code.
 While you can put any tags into your documentation comments, this article describes the recommended tags for the most common language constructs.
 In all cases, you should adhere to these recommendations:

 - For the sake of consistency, all publicly visible types and their members should be documented.
 - Private members can also be documented using XML comments.
-However, this exposes the inner (potentially confidential) workings of your library.
+However, it exposes the inner (potentially confidential) workings of your library.
 - At a bare minimum, types and their members should have a `<summary>` tag because its content is needed for IntelliSense.
 - Documentation text should be written using complete sentences ending with full stops.
 - Partial classes are fully supported, and documentation information will be concatenated into a single entry for that type.

 XML documentation starts with `///`.
 When you create a new project, the templates put some starter `///` lines in for you.
 The processing of these comments has some restrictions:

 - The documentation must be well-formed XML.
-If the XML is not well-formed, a warning is generated and the documentation file will contain a comment that says that an error was encountered.
+If the XML isn't well formed, the compiler generates a warning.
+The documentation file will contain a comment that says that an error was encountered.
 - Developers are free to create their own set of tags.
 Some of the recommended tags have special meanings:
   - The `<param>` tag is used to describe parameters.
 If used, the compiler verifies that the parameter exists and that all parameters are described in the documentation.
 If the verification fails, the compiler issues a warning.
   - The `cref` attribute can be attached to any tag to reference a code element.
 The compiler verifies that this code element exists.
 If the verification fails, the compiler issues a warning.
 The compiler respects any `using` statements when it looks for a type described in the `cref` attribute.